 Worth getting out of bed for

-Only open in the winter months, skiing or snowboarding are obvious outdoor pursuits during your stay.
+In the winter months, skiing or snowboarding are obvious outdoor pursuits during your stay.
 The team at the hotel can arrange lift passes, lessons, guides and all the gear you’ll need to hit the slopes.
 If the ski lifts don’t go high enough for you. or you’re eager to carve new tracks off piste, the area is renowned for its exceptional heli-skiing, and our Smith24 will happily arrange a trip or two for you.
 Although skiing is the main attraction of the area, there’s more to Megève than just en-piste activities.
+The Alpine landscape is equally impressive in the summer months, too.
 Go snowshoe trekking and husky-sledding through Alpine forests, ice-skating followed by a chocolat (or vin) chaud in the town centre, or take in the view from above paragliding over the mountain tops.

 A ski trip isn’t complete without a fondue or two.
 Offering a contemporary take on traditional all-wood lodges, Chamois is full of wool-topped benches and booths, ideal for snuggling close while sharing a fondue; we recommend dipping between the truffle and morilles options.
 Set in a secluded spot up in the mountains, Flocons de Sel is a refined restaurant toting not one but three Michelin stars restaurant.
 Headed by chef Emmanuel Renaut, their seasonal cuisine is as subtle as it is inventive; every aspect of the dining experience is considered, from textures and smells, to careful wine pairings to enhance flavour.
 If you fancy a day off piste, the chefs here host day-long cooking courses.
 Another reclusive restaurant in the mountains, Le Refuge is a proudly Savoie eatery showcasing traditional local architecture and fare alike.
 Tuck into péla (a gratin made with fried potatoes and Reblochon cheese), followed by caramelised-veal sweetbreads with pumpkin purée, chestnuts, and an onion and tonka beans jus, then finish with a grand marnier soufflé.